Lydia Hart: Character creation and casting

 In November 2008, during an episode of Hollyoaks spin-off Hollyoaks Later, Sarah Barnes (Loui Batley) and Zoe Carpenter (Zoë Lister) had a sexual encounter.
 Up to now both characters had previously been portrayed as heterosexual and this was the start of Sarah's on-going sexuality crisis.
 The character of Lydia Hart was created as the new love interest for the sexually confused already established character, Sarah.
 When the character first appeared on-screen she was revealed to have a younger sister, Persephone Hart (Elizabeth Hadley), who was attending the dance classes taught by Sarah.
 Little is known about the rest of Lydia's family, although the character did stay with her mother frequently off-screen.
 The character was also given links to Charlotte Lau (Amy Yamazaki) who arrived in Hollyoaks in June 2009.
 It was soon revealed that Lydia was Charlotte's ex-girlfriend.

 It was announced in February 2009 that Hollyoaks series producer Bryan Kirkwood had cast television newcomer Lydia Kelly in the role of Lydia.
-Speaking to the Hollyoaks website of her casting, Kelly stated, "It was brilliant, when my agent said I'd got the part I didn't believe her." and in Hollyoaks Backstage, Kelly was asked what was next for Lydia, she stated, "[...]
+Speaking to the Hollyoaks website of her casting, Kelly stated, "It was brilliant, when my agent said I'd got the part I didn't believe her."
+In Hollyoaks Backstage, when Kelly was asked what was next for Lydia, she stated, "[...]
 I don't know whats next for Lydia [...]
 I think justice has to be done soon."
 In December 2009, it was announced that Kelly would leave the show.
 Producers confirmed that Lydia would depart at the climax of her storyline.